 Jennifer Lawrence won an Oscar for her role in David O. Russell's sweet and eccentric film adaptation of Matthew Quick’s story about mental illness and life not going to plan.

-Directed by Armando Iannucci, this hilariously comedic adaptation of Dickens’ classic novel, David Copperfield, makes Victorian London feel surprisingly modern.
-We follow David Copperfield (played by Dev Patel) from his birth, through a troublesome childhood and eventually to a successful career as a writer.
+Directed by Armando Iannucci, this comedic adaptation of Dickens’ classic novel, starring Dev Patel, makes Victorian London feel surprisingly modern.

 This musical biopic is based on the incredible life and career of Elton John, from his childhood in a London suburb to superstardom, with Taron Egerton in the starring role.
-A must-see for Elton fans, Rocketman will bring to life the extraordinary story told in Elton’s biography, Me.
+A must-see for Elton fans, Rocketman brings to life the extraordinary story told in Elton’s biography, Me.

-Arrival, the title story in this collection of eight diverse stories, was adapted into the blockbuster film Arrival directed by Denis Villeneuve and starring Amy Adams and Jeremy Renner.
-The film was nominated for eight Oscars, including Best Picture and Best Director.
+Short story Arrival was adapted into the blockbuster film directed by Denis Villeneuve and starring Amy Adams and Jeremy Renner.
+It was nominated for eight Oscars, including Best Picture and Best Director.

 Brie Larson's Oscar-winning performance as Ma in this highly faithful film adaptation of Emma Donoghue's bestselling novel is astonishing.
-Watching five-year-old Jack and his mother escape from captivity is emotionally taxing, but it’s ultimately an uplifting story that stays with you for a very long time.
+Watching five-year-old Jack and his mother escape from captivity is emotionally taxing, but it’s an ultimately uplifting story which will stay with you for a very long time.